 Can Dogs Eat Onion Rings?

 Unlike raw meat, if you cook, fry, or powder onions, you will not get rid of their toxicity.
 Thus, dogs cannot eat onion rings, either.
 Be careful as most dogs do find the flavor of onion rings appealing.
-Given the opportunity, they will try and taste them.
+Given the opportunity, they will try to taste them.

 Did you know?
 The entire allium family are toxic food to dogs.
 This includes onions, shallots, leeks, chives, and garlic.